To offer a new start for people in our community who need support to get back on their feet and off the street.

 HOW WILL WE MAKE A DIFFERENCE?

-MWY (Hair M, Hair W, Y-Chrome family of hair salons & barbershops) will host a quarterly event offering transformations for men and women who have a compelling story that has put them on the street.
-We will document their transformation with photography and video.
-Each will have showers, haircuts, shaves, makeup, nails, clothing etc.
+MWY (Hair M, Hair W, Y-Chrome family of hair salons & barbershops) hosted a day of transformations for men and women who have a compelling story that has put them on the street.
+We wanted to document their transformation and get their story to share with you, in the hopes that may move you to donate and help get them into permanent housing.
+Each were offered showers, haircuts, shaves, makeup, nails, clothing etc.

-We will be selecting individuals who have come across bad luck, loss of a job, or medical illness that put have put them in a position none of us would want to turn our back on.
-The stories and transformations of these people will be captured on video and photos.
+We worked with local homeless organizations to select individuals who have come across bad luck, loss of a job, or medical illness that put have put them in a position none of us would want to turn our back on.
+The stories and transformations of these people were captured on video and photos.

-HOW WILL WE HELP THEM GET OFF THE STREETS?
+HOW ARE WE HELPING THEM GET OFF THE STREETS?

-The transformations and stories will be shared via social media, a program website and local media.
+The transformations and stories are being shared via social media, local media and with our clients at all four locations.
 The hope is that our community will be able to understand how these individuals got to where they are and choose to donate to make a difference in their lives via GoFundMe.com.
-Our goals is to raise $10,000 for each person we help.
-The GoFundMe.com accounts will be set up after the transformation event so we can share their story completely.
+Our goal is to raise $10,000 for each family we help.
+We have a long way to go, but with your help we will be one donation closer.

 HOW CAN YOU HELP?